chvancooten/NimPackt-v1/README.md

 ## Usage

 ```
-usage: NimPackt.py [-h] -e EXECUTIONMODE -i INPUTFILE [-a ARGUMENTS] [-na]
+usage: NimPackt.py [-h] -e EXECUTIONMODE -i INPUTFILE [-a ARGUMENTS] [-na] [-ne] [-r]
-                   [-ne] [-r] [-t INJECTTARGET] [-E] [-nu] [-ns] [-f FILETYPE]
+                   [-t INJECTTARGET] [-E] [-o OUTPUTFILE] [-nu] [-ns] [-f FILETYPE] [-s] [-32]
-                   [-s] [-32] [-H] [-d] [-v] [-V]
+                   [-S] [-d] [-v] [-V]

 required arguments:
   -e EXECUTIONMODE, --executionmode EXECUTIONMODE
                         Execution mode of the packer.
-Supports "execute-
+Supports "execute-assembly" or
-                        assembly" or "shinject"
+                        "shinject"
   -i INPUTFILE, --inputfile INPUTFILE
-                        C# .NET binary executable (.exe) or shellcode (.bin)
+                        C# .NET binary executable (.exe) or shellcode (.bin) to wrap
-                        to wrap

 execute-assembly arguments:
   -a ARGUMENTS, --arguments ARGUMENTS
-                        Arguments to "bake into" the wrapped binary, or
+                        Arguments to "bake into" the wrapped binary, or "PASSTHRU" to accept
-                        "PASSTHRU" to accept run-time arguments (default)
+                        run-time arguments (default)
-  -na, --nopatchamsi    Do NOT patch (disable) the Anti-Malware Scan Interface
+  -na, --nopatchamsi    Do NOT patch (disable) the Anti-Malware Scan Interface (AMSI)
-                        (AMSI)
   -ne, --nodisableetw   Do NOT disable Event Tracing for Windows (ETW)

 shinject arguments:
   -r, --remote          Inject shellcode into remote process (default false)
   -t INJECTTARGET, --target INJECTTARGET
-                        Remote thread targeted for remote process injection
+                        Remote thread targeted for remote process injection (default
-                        (default "explorer.exe", implies -r)
+                        "explorer.exe", implies -r)
-  -E, --existing        Remote inject into existing process rather than a
+  -E, --existing        Remote inject into existing process rather than a newly spawned one
-                        newly spawned one (default false, implies -r)
+                        (default false, implies -r) (WARNING: VOLATILE)
-                        (WARNING: VOLATILE)

 other arguments:
+  -o OUTPUTFILE, --outfile OUTPUTFILE
+                        Filename of the output file (e.g. "LegitBinary").
+Specify WITHOUT
+                        extension or path.
+This property will be stored in the output binary
+                        as the original filename
-  -nu, --nounhook       Do NOT unhook user-mode API hooks in the target
+  -nu, --nounhook       Do NOT unhook user-mode API hooks in the target process by loading a
-                        process by loading a fresh NTDLL.dll
+                        fresh NTDLL.dll
-  -ns, --nosyscalls     Do NOT use direct syscalls (Windows generation 7-10)
+  -ns, --nosyscalls     Do NOT use direct syscalls (Windows generation 7-10) instead of high-
-                        instead of high-level APIs to evade EDR
+                        level APIs to evade EDR
   -f FILETYPE, --filetype FILETYPE
                         Filetype to compile ("exe" or "dll", default: "exe")
   -s, --sleep           Sleep for approx. 30 seconds by calculating primes
   -32, --32bit          Compile in 32-bit mode (untested)
-  -H, --hideapp         Hide the app frontend (console output) of executable
-                        by compiling it in GUI mode
+  -S, --showConsole     Show a console window with the app's output when running
-  -d, --debug           Enable debug mode (retains .nim source file in output
+  -d, --debug           Enable debug mode (retains .nim source file in output folder)
-                        folder).
   -v, --verbose         Print debug messages of the wrapped binary at runtime
   -V, --version         show program's version number and exit
 ```